Wisconsin Sports Betting in 2023

 Wisconsin college sports

-Sports betting in Wisconsin does not include wagering on in-state college teams.
+Sports betting in Wisconsin does not include wagering on in-state college teams, like the beloved Wisconsin Badgers.
 Instead, you can wager on out-of-state college athletics.

 What about entertainment awards ceremonies?

-Along with the ability to bet on sports, Oneida Casino Sportsbook has also made it known that wagering on nationally televised awards shows, such as the Academy Awards, is permitted on-site.
+Along with the ability to place sports wagers, Oneida Casino Sportsbook has also made it known that betting on nationally televised awards shows, such as the Academy Awards, is permitted on-site.

 Legal sportsbooks in Wisconsin

-There is only one location for retail sports betting in Wisconsin: Oneida Casino.
+Oneida Casino, the official casino of the Green Bay Packers, is currently the only location for retail sports betting in Wisconsin.
 As of Feb.
 21, 2022, Oneida Casino has its own mobile app, which is limited to Oneida venues.

 Wisconsin's land-based sportsbooks